 Another way to specify absolute values unambiguously is to use the \abs enclosure, which has the operator symbol (a).
 This was introduced for math dictation since one typically says, "the absolute value of ...".
 That way you know the expression is an absolute value and not the cardinality of a set or a determinant.
-Note that a determinant identify itself since the vertical bars contain a matrix.
+Note that a determinant identifies itself if the vertical bars contain a matrix.
+Alternatively, you can use the